 Historically, most Medicare beneficiaries were covered under the traditional Medicare program, but the federal government has, over the last several years, effected various proposals in an effort to increase enrollment of Medicare beneficiaries in the private managed care system.
-With the enactment of The Medicare Prescription Drug, Improvement and Modernization Act of 2003, or MMA, which renamed the private Medicare program "Medicare Advantage" and created an additional product that allows for regional Preferred Provider Organization, it is possible that the Company may begin to experience a shift of traditional Medicare beneficiaries to private Medicare Advantage programs.
+With the enactment of The Medicare Prescription Drug, Improvement and Modernization Act of 2003, or MMA, which renamed the private Medicare program "Medicare Advantage" and created an additional product that allows for regional Preferred Provider Organization, it is possible that we may begin to experience a shift of traditional Medicare beneficiaries to private Medicare Advantage programs.

-A significant portion of the laboratory costs incurred by healthcare insurers is for payments made to non-contracted providers (primarily hospitals) at rates exceeding those of contracted providers.
 We offer QuestNetTM, a service whereby we develop and administer customized networks of clinical laboratory providers for healthcare insurers.
-Through QuestNetTM, physicians and members are provided multiple choices for clinical laboratory testing while healthcare insurers realize cost reductions from reducing testing performed by non-contracted providers.
+Through QuestNetTM, physicians and patients are provided multiple choices for clinical laboratory testing while healthcare insurers realize cost reductions from reducing testing performed by non-contracted providers and simplified administration of payment for clinical laboratory testing services.